pandaueno0156/information-extract-with-LLM/README.md

 ## Notes

-- The project is divided into three stages:
+- The project is divided into four stages:
   - **Stage 1**: Zero-shot and prompt-engineering baselines.
   - **Stage 2**: Lightweight fine-tuning via LoRA adapters and AutoGen pipeline.
   - **Stage 3**: Advanced methods like Domain-Adaptive Pretraining (DAPT) and POS/NER-enhanced prompt tuning.